Tate-Hochschild Cohomology of Radical Square Zero Algebras: -crown

-and $A$ be its radical square zero algebra over a field $k$.
+\begin{prop} Let $Q$ be the one loop quiver and $A$ be its radical square zero algebra over a field $k$.
 Assume that $k$ is not of characteristic two.
 Then for $m, n\in\Z_{\geq 1}$, we have the following cases: \begin{enumerate} \item If both $m$ and $n$ are odd, then we have the following commutative diagram,

 where the bracket $\{\cdot,\cdot\}$ is defined as follows,

 \item If both $m$ and $n$ are even, then we have the following commutative diagram,